 By adhering to special procedures, the Homewood Campus can provide and monitor parking for persons who qualify for, and require, special parking accommodations.
 Permit holders who are found to have obtained the permit through misrepresentation, are willfully and improperly using the permit, or are otherwise abusing the disabled parking privileges are subject to the revocation of the permit prior to its expiration date, subject to a fine as stated in the published Johns Hopkins University Homewood Campus Parking and Traffic Regulations.
 These regulations and a campus map showing the locations of accessible parking spaces may be found at www.parking.jhu.edu.

-Permanently disabled members of the Homewood Campus who require a disabled permit must submit to the Parking Office the State of Maryland Vehicle Registration showing disabled license plates and registration of the vehicle in the paying member’s name; or, a completed copy of form VR-210 (Maryland Department of Transportation certification of disabled person permit) and the actual State issued disabled hangtag.
+Permanently disabled members of the Homewood Campus who require a handicapped parking permit must submit to the Parking Office the State of Maryland Vehicle Registration showing handicap license plates and registration of the vehicle in the paying member’s name; or, a completed copy of form VR-210 (Maryland Department of Transportation certification of disabled person permit) and the actual State issued handicap hangtag.
 These items can either be brought in person, mailed, emailed, or faxed to the Parking Office.

 Johns Hopkins University Special Parking Permits will be issued only for the duration stated in the medical documentation; to the expiration date of the State issued disabled hangtag, or the expiration of the registration of the license plates.
 Those members whose temporary disability extends beyond the original certification by their physician must submit new documentation to extend their special parking permit.